chenhuililucy/CodeJam2020/README.md

 # My Google CodeJam2020 Python solutions

+I am a newbie.
 This is my first time with Google Code Jam 2020.

 I hope that the experience strengthens my knowledge in DSA.